Recipes & Food Styling

 People always ask me how to make a Manhattan.
 It’s one of the fabulous cocktails that largely got lost during Prohibition.
 This is the kind of cocktail that warms you up inside at first sip, and it’s perfect for the holidays!

 One of the best Manhattan cocktails I have ever had was at La Grenouille in New York City in 2017!
 It was my 50th Birthday!
 When I worked in Philly, on all-too-rare days I’d take the Greyhound Bus into Manhattan just in just in time for lunch at this darling little corner of the world!
-Every day of the year it is FILLED with flowers in every nook and cranny!
+Every day of the year it is FILLED with flowers from ceiling to floor and in every nook and cranny!
 In 2017, someone told me that the owner gets the flowers and creates the arrangements every Monday.
-It smells like a florist!
+It smells like a flower shop!
 On sloppy winter days, like today, it was like stepping into a whole other world!

 At the cozy little flower-covered bar I had a Manhattan before my very special birthday dinner.
 At the table, a tiny plate of fresh hot, cheesy gougères was waiting.
 Here are recipes for both of these amazing treats: